maxkl/wasm-malloc/README.md

 ## Building

-This requires llvm (compiled with the wasm32 target), wabt and binaryen.
-The path to the llvm bin directory has to be adjusted in the compile script. wabt and binaryen should be accessible through the path.
+This requires llvm (compiled with the wasm32 target, see [this gist](https://gist.github.com/yurydelendik/4eeff8248aeb14ce763e)), wabt and binaryen.
+The path to the llvm bin directory has to be adjusted in the compile script. wabt and binaryen must be accessible through the path.

 ```
 mkdir build